Retrospective Tools

 Free tier Yes Yes

-Free limit Unlimited FigJam files on Starter, 150 AI credits/day (500/month), community templates 1 team, 3 retros, 14-day retro access, limited AI Bot access
+Free limit Starter: 3 FigJam boards per team (unlimited personal drafts), 150 AI credits/day (500/month), community templates 1 team, 3 retros, 14-day retro access, 1 pulse survey, limited AI Retro Bot access

 Starting price $3/user/mo (Collab seat) £26/mo